Yeicor/pietcam/README.md

 # Piet Cam

-A [Piet](https://www.dangermouse.net/esoteric/piet.html) interpreter for the web browser, using your webcam as input.
+A [Piet](https://www.dangermouse.net/esoteric/piet.html) interpreter, capable of using your webcam as input.